13 Team Chat Apps to Drive Your Business

 In the world of business communication, Slack is the app you’re probably most familiar with.

-The collaborative chat software organizes conversations by direct messages and threaded public and private channels.
+Slack organizes conversations by direct messages and threaded public and private channels.
 You can share, pin, edit, delete, and even react to messages.
-Slack also features bots to remind you of messages, tasks, and more.
+You also get screen sharing, file sharing, and some bots to remind you of messages and tasks.

-That also means that many Slack capabilities are a result of other apps and technologies.
+Slack’s defining aspect is no doubt the more than 1,500 integrations to help you maximize workflows and mundane office processes.
+But that also means that many of Slack’s capabilities are a result of other apps and technologies.
 Not only are there security risks to consider, but questions over Slack’s handling of user data.

 Top Slack features:

 Slack Pricing: A freemium plan limits you to a 10K message history and 10 integrations; Standard plans from $6.67 per user/month; Plus from $12.50 per user/month